InternLM/xtuner/README.md

 ## Introduction

-XXX is a toolkit for quickly fine-tuning LLMs, developed by the [MMRazor](https://github.com/open-mmlab/mmrazor) and [MMDeploy](https://github.com/open-mmlab/mmdeploy) teams.
+XXX is a toolkit for quickly fine-tuning LLM, developed by the [MMRazor](https://github.com/open-mmlab/mmrazor) and [MMDeploy](https://github.com/open-mmlab/mmdeploy) teams.
 It has the following core features:

 - Embrace [HuggingFace](https://huggingface.co) and provide fast support for new models, datasets, and algorithms 🤗
 - Provide a comprehensive solution and related models for [MOSS plugins datasets](https://github.com/OpenLMLab/MOSS/tree/main/SFT_data) 🤖️
 - Support arbitrary combinations of multiple datasets during fine-tuning ➕
-- Compatible with [DeepSpeed](https://github.com/microsoft/DeepSpeed), enabling the efficient fine-tuning of LLMs on multiple GPUs 🚀
+- Compatible with [DeepSpeed](https://github.com/microsoft/DeepSpeed), enabling the efficient fine-tuning of LLM on multiple GPUs 🚀
-- Support [QLoRA](http://arxiv.org/abs/2305.14314), enabling the efficient fine-tuning of LLMs using free resources on Colab ⚡️
+- Support [QLoRA](http://arxiv.org/abs/2305.14314), enabling the efficient fine-tuning of LLM using free resources on Colab ⚡️

+> 💥 [MMRazor](https://github.com/open-mmlab/mmrazor) and [MMDeploy](https://github.com/open-mmlab/mmdeploy) teams have also collaborated in developing [LMDeploy](https://github.com/InternLM/lmdeploy), a toolkit for for compressing, deploying, and serving LLM.
+Welcome to subscribe to stay updated with our latest developments.

 ## Highlights